 Barrett's Esophagus (BE)

 Barrett's Esophagus occurs when normal esophageal cells are replaced by abnormal cells, usually as a result of Gastroesophageal Reflux Disease (GERD).
-BE prevalence in general population is larger than 1.5% and in patients with GERD larger than 10%.
+BE prevalence in general population is greater than 1.5% and in patients with GERD this is greater than 10%.
 A person with BE at age 50 may have ~10% lifetime probability of developing terminal esophagus cancer.
 However, current BE treatment methods are not satisfactory.

 Flat Polyps in the Colon